 Transporting and storing hazardous chemicals is serious business.
 Chemicals are dangerous, after all – there’s all manner of laws, OHS requirements and common sense rules you’ll have to follow to keep everyone safe.

 One of the most visible safety measures?
-Workplace safety signs.
+Workplace safety signs and symbols.

 Any workplace that deals with hazardous chemicals and the like needs to clearly display signs warning workers, visitors and contractors about the dangers posed by these substances, as what to do if a spill or leak occurs.

 While hazchem signs are required under Australian OHS laws in most instances where hazardous chemicals are being stored, there are a handful of scenarios where they aren’t needed.

 “There are situations where dangerous goods labels and hazchem signs aren’t mandatory?”

 Hazchem signage is a crucial part of the workplace safety equation when hazardous chemicals are involved – that having been said, the model WHS Regulations allow for a couple of exceptions.

 While we still recommend getting hazchem signs, emergency information panels and dangerous goods labels anyway, there are a couple of instances where you can get away with not putting up a sign.